acil-bwh/bayes_traj/docs/formulation.md

 \\( \mathbf{v}\_{i} \\) are distributed according to a beta distribution:
 \\( \mathbf{v}\_{i} \sim \text{Beta}\left( 1, \alpha \right) \\), and
 \\( \eta_{i}^{\ast} \sim \mathit{G}\_0 \\).
 We use a DPM in our model to
-automatically identify the number of disease trajectories that best explain our data.
+automatically identify the number of trajectories that best explain our data.

 # Model Formulation
-Here we provide our Bayesian nonparametric model formulation.
 We consider a collection of multiple longitudinally observed target variables, which can be continuous, binary, or a combination.
 We let \\(y_{g,i,d}\\) represent the observation for individual \\(g\\)